 Over the past several years, many have discussed a possible “bubble” in private equity.
-This is the first post in a series that will explore private equity companies and their valuations.
+This post explores publicly-traded private equity firms and their valuations.

 Companies of Interest